orcestra-campaign/weather/README.md

 ./wbcli.sh variables [BRIEFING_DATE] [FLIGHT_CODE] [LOCATION] [SATTRACKS_FC_DATE]
 ```

-where [LOCATION] must be either Sal or Barbados, and [SATTRACKS_FC_DATE] must also have the format "YYYYMMDD".
+where [LOCATION] must be either Sal or Barbados, the [FLIGH_CODE] is taken from the [https://orcestra-campaign.org/operation/halo.html](PERCUSION) operations page, e.g. [HALO-20240818a] and [SATTRACKS_FC_DATE] must also have the format "YYYYMMDD", where the most recent satellite forecast data can be retrieved [https://sattracks.orcestra-campaign.org](here).
 This will create a 'yaml' file in the briefing folder and link the '_variables.yml' file to it.

 Create the figures of the report with